 Sexy Argentine Pronunciation

 Another particularity of Argentine Spanish, and why it has its ‘sexy’ reputation is that ‘y’ and ‘ll’ are pronounced ‘shh,’ or ‘Zh’ (depending on the area).
 So ‘yo’ sounds like ‘sho,’ ‘calle’ sounds like ‘kayshe,’ and ‘te llamo cuando llego’ sounds like, ‘te shamo cuando shego.’
+The difference isn’t too hard to understand after a couple of weeks.

 Unique vocabulary of Argentina